TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 2) The material or service to be procured is available from one person or one firm.

-3) The aggregate amount of the procurement does not exceed $1,500.
+3) The aggregate amount of the procurement does not exceed the small purchases threshold as determined by the CPO-GS.

-4) The contract is for personal, professional, artistic services, or for any service to be rendered by a university, college or other non-profit educational institution.
+4) The contract is for personal, professional or artistic services, or for any service to be rendered by a university, college or other non-profit educational institution.

 5) No acceptable bids have been received after formal advertising.